Kleinendorst/certbot-transip-dns-docker/readme.md

 ## Environment variable overview
 1. **TRANSIP_USERNAME**: Username of TransIP account.
 2. **CERTBOT_EMAIL**: Email passed to certbot.
 Used for urgent renewal and security notices.
 3. **DOMAIN**: Domain to obtain certificates for should not contain sub-domains.
+Notice that the created certificate will be valid for the main domain (`example.com`) and a wildcard for a single sub-domain (`*.example.com`).

 ## Known issues
 * There is an issue, on Windows only, where the certificate cannot be dumped in a mounted directory.